arjavaai/AJNOVA-WEBSITE/backend/REPLIT_DEPLOYMENT.md

 ## Configuration

-### 1. Set Environment Variables (Secrets)
+### 1. Set Environment Variables

+**IMPORTANT**: There are TWO places to set environment variables in Replit:

+#### A. For Development (Tools → Secrets)
-In Replit, go to the "Tools" panel → "Secrets" and add:
+When running your app in development mode in Replit, set secrets in the "Tools" panel → "Secrets".

+#### B. For Production Deployment (Deployment Settings)
+**This is what you need for deployments!** When deploying, you MUST set environment variables in:
+1. Click on your Repl
+2. Go to "Deployments" tab
+3. Click on your deployment (or create one)
+4. Go to "Environment Variables" section
+5. Add all required environment variables listed below

+**Required Environment Variables** (add these to deployment settings):

 ```bash
 # Environment